furkantanriover/rick-and-morty-app/README.md

-# Case Study Seven Apps
+# Rick and Morty APP

-This project is a comprehensive case study for seven different mobile applications built using React Native and Expo.
-One of the applications included in this case study is a Rick and Morty character explorer.
-This application fetches data from the Rick and Morty API, displays a list of characters, and allows users to filter characters based on their selection using a MultipleSelect component.
+This application takes data from the Rick and Morty API, displays a list of characters, and allows users to filter characters based on their selections using a MultipleSelect component.

 ## Description